A Drive From Mesa to Sedona Arizona, With a Photo Album

 These companies provide discounted camping privileges to members, and also, pay the bills by installing "Park Model" homes on many of the sites.
 They will sell you a new Park model home, which is usually 12-14-feet wide by 35-40-feet long.

-These manufactured homes, located in the many campgrounds, have a porch, a nice parking area for your car, and usually your golf cart.
+These manufactured homes, located throughout the many local campgrounds, have a screened-in porch, a nice parking area for your car, and usually space for your golf cart.

-They make their money by renting you the site, on an annual lease.
-And, for many people, this turns into a very nice and cheap way to retire.
-I am writing another article on this world of Retirement homes soon, so I will stop on the subject right here.
+They make their money by renting you the site your Park Model sits on, with an annual lease.
+And, for many people, this turns into a very nice and cheap way to live when they retire.
+I'm writing another article on this world of Retirement homes soon, so I will stop on the subject right here.

-Anyway, if you drive up SR-88, it goes right past the old Gold Mines of the Gold Rush Era in American History, and it has been commercialized, but, so far not overly so.
+Anyway, if you drive up SR-88, it goes right past the old Gold Mines that were worked during the Arizona Gold Rush era in American History, and although these mines have been commercialized, so far they still have unique loace charm and have not been overly commercialized.

-In Apache Junction, there are plenty of quaint, out-of-the-way restaurants, stores, and shops for visitors to explore and enjoy during their there.
+Also in Apache Junction, there are plenty of quaint, out-of-the-way restaurants, stores, and shops for visitors to explore and enjoy during their time camping there.

-And one of the great things about Apache Junction is its proximity to Mesa.
-You have the convenience of driving down the road for 5 miles to Mesa and you have all of the major chain restaurants, shops and department stores available that we are all so used to.
+And one of the great things I liked about Apache Junction is its proximity to Mesa.
+You have the convenience of driving down the road for 5 miles or so to Mesa and you have all of the major chain restaurants, shops and department stores available that we are all so used to frequenting.

-Overall, we have been here for over a week, and I would recommend this area to anyone that wants a nice desert vacation, whether in the Summer or Winter.
+Overall, we have been here for over 2 weeks and I would recommend this area to anyone that wants a nice desert vacation, whether in the Summer or Winter.

 Back to our trip.